Skip to main content

 • Error 403: Permission denied: Check that the gcs-reader service account has access to your bucket.

-• Invalid token: Verify your OIDC issuer URL matches your cluster’s actual endpoint.
+• Invalid token: Verify your OIDC issuer URL matches your cluster’s endpoint.

 • Pod won’t start: Ensure the bar ServiceAccount exists in the foo namespace.